Combining Meat and Dairy the question of Kosher

 Solomon D. Stevens

-An Orthodox friend recently reprimanded me for wearing my kippah to a restaurant which he deemed to be non-kosher
+An Orthodox friend recently reprimanded me for wearing my kippah to a restaurant, which he deemed to be non-kosher

-Most of my Orthodox friends think that the main reason that their non-Orthodox friends do not keep their version of kosher is that they are not fully committed to a religious life.
-A smaller number of my Orthodox friends think that some Jews are just lazy; they don’t want to take the trouble to keep kosher in the way that the Orthodox do.
+Most of my Orthodox friends think that the main reason their non-Orthodox friends do not keep their version of kosher is that they are not fully committed to a religious life.
+A smaller number of my Orthodox friends think that some Jews are just lazy; they don't want to take the trouble to keep kosher in the way that the Orthodox do.

-I understand that for Orthodox Jews, there really isn’t a clear distinction between the Written and Oral Law.
-The Talmud attempts to provide authoritative interpretations of the Written Law; but my contention is that reasonable people can disagree about this.
-If the Talmud is not divinely revealed, then its interpretations of the written law are interesting and helpful, but not authoritative.
+I understand that for Orthodox Jews, there really isn't a clear distinction between the Written and Oral Law.
+The Talmud attempts to provide authoritative interpretations of the Written Law, but my contention is that reasonable people can disagree about this.
+If the Talmud is not divinely revealed, then its interpretations of the written Law are interesting and helpful, but not authoritative.

 I am only a Jew who wants to live a Jewish life in the best possible way.
 I am a scholar, but I am not a Biblical or Talmudic scholar.
 I can only live my Jewish life to the best of my ability.
-I accept the possibility that I could be very wrong when I make a distinction between Biblical kosher and Talmudic kosher.
+I accept the possibility that I could be very wrong in making a distinction between Biblical and Talmudic kosher.
 I am open to being instructed by those who are wiser than I. But it hurts and offends me when my Orthodox friends assume that my approach to the kosher laws means that I am either secular or lazy.
 May Hashem guide us all.

 Solomon D. Stevens has a Ph.D. from Boston College.
 His publications include "Religion, Politics, and the Law" (co-authored with Peter Schotten) and "Challenges to Peace in the Middle East."